epfl-ada/ada-2023-project-badabob/README.md

 [Cinemagoer](https://github.com/cinemagoer/cinemagoer) Python package.

 ### B) Data before 2010
+Movies in the [CMU dataset](https://www.cs.cmu.edu/~ark/personas/) did not contain their IMDB IDs.
+In order to have a common ID between the provided dataset and the one retrieved from IMDB, we queried from [wikipedia](https://www.wikipedia.org/) the IMDB IDs corresponding to the freebase IDs of movies in the [CMU dataset](https://www.cs.cmu.edu/~ark/personas/).
+We also queried at the same time the box-office revenues of movies, since we had only little data on these in the original dataset.
-More than 3000 movies were deleted from the [CMU dataset](https://www.cs.cmu.edu/~ark/personas/) since they had unknown languages.
-One of our next step would be to find the language of these movies on IMDB using [Cinemagoer](https://github.com/cinemagoer/cinemagoer).
-This can be done easily since Cinemagoer allows to research movies not only with IMDB IDs but also with movie titles.
+Finally, more than 3000 movies were deleted from the [CMU dataset](https://www.cs.cmu.edu/~ark/personas/) since they had unknown languages.
+We found the language of these movies on again IMDB using [Cinemagoer](https://github.com/cinemagoer/cinemagoer).

 ## Methods